dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/release-notes/06-Aug-2022/support-redshift-ra3.md

 ---

-Cross-database queries for RA3 instances are now supported by dbt Cloud projects that use a Redshift connection.
+Cross-database queries for RA3 instances are now supported by dbt Cloud projects using a Redshift connection.

 With cross-database queries, you can seamlessly query data from any database in the cluster, regardless of which database you are connected to with dbt.